Radicalization and Violent Extremism

 Territorial disputes are prone to conflict because of the value of territory to publics, whether due to its strategic and material worth, or to its intangible, symbolic value.
 Yet despite the implications of the distinction for both theory and policy, empirically disentangling the material from the symbolic has posed formidable methodological challenges.
 We propose a set of tools for assessing the nature of individual territorial attachment, drawing on a series of survey experiments in Israel.
 Using these tools, we find that a substantial segment of the Jewish population is attached to the disputed West Bank territory for intangible reasons, consisting not only of far-right voters but also of voters of moderate-right and centrist parties.
 This distribution considerably narrows the bargaining space of leaders regardless of coalitional configurations.
 Our empirical analysis thus illustrates how the distribution of territorial preferences in the domestic population can have powerful implications for conflict and its resolution.

-A growing empirical literature finds that nonviolence is more successful than violence in effecting political change.
-We suggest that a focus on this association is incomplete, because it obscures the impact of ethnic identity on campaign outcomes.
-Specifically, we argue that because of prevalent negative stereotypes associating minority ethnic groups with violence, such groups are perceived as more violent even when resisting nonviolently, reducing public sympathy, increasing support for repression, and hampering campaign success.
-We test this proposition using observational and experimental data.
-Results show that, cross-nationally, the effectiveness of nonviolence is significantly moderated by ethnicity, such that nonviolence increases success but only for dominant groups.
-Employing survey experiments in the U.S. and Israel, we find that nonviolent resistance by ethnic minorities is perceived as more violent and requiring more policing than nonviolent resistance by majorities.
-These findings highlight the importance of ethnic identity in shaping campaign outcomes, underscoring the obstacles that widespread biases pose to nonviolent mobilization.
+A growing literature finds that nonviolence is more successful than violence in effect- ing political change.
+We suggest that a focus on this association is incomplete, because it obscures the crucial impact of ethnic identity on campaign outcomes.
+We argue that because of prevalent negative stereotypes associating minority ethnic groups with violence, such groups are perceived as more violent even when resisting nonviolently, increasing support for their repression, and ultimately hampering campaign success.
+We show that, cross-nationally, the effect of nonviolence on outcomes is significantly moderated by ethnicity, with nonviolence increasing success only for dominant groups.
+We then test our argument using two experiments in the U.S. and Israel.
+Study 1 finds that nonviolent resistance by ethnic minorities is perceived as more violent and requiring more policing than identical resistance by majorities.
+Study 2 replicates and extends the results, leveraging the wave of racial justice protests across the U.S. in June 2020 to find that white participants are perceived as less violent than Black participants when protesting for the same goals.
+These findings highlight the importance of ethnic identity in shaping campaign perceptions and outcomes, underscoring the obstacles that widespread biases pose to nonviolent mobilization.

 Media and Politics

-Media Ownership as Political Investment: The Case of Israel Hayom.
+How the Ultra-Rich Use Media Ownership as a Political Investment.
 With Guy Grossman and Yotam Margalit.
-In progress.
+Revise & Resubmit in the Journal of Politics.
 [Paper]

 Can the ultra-rich shape electoral results by controlling media outlets that openly propagate their political interests?
 How consumers discount slanted media coverage is a question gaining urgency as a growing number of billionaires mix ownership of major media outlets with business interests and political agendas.
 We study this question in the context of Israel, where billionaire Sheldon Adelson launched in 2007 Israel Hayom, a right-leaning newspaper.
 Handed out for free, it soon became the most widely read newspaper nationally.
 Utilizing local media exposure data since the launch, our analysis indicates that the newspaper exerted significant electoral influence, primarily benefiting Netanyahu and his Likud party.
 This shift helped bring about a sea-change in the right’s dominance of national politics.
 Our results highlight the immense impact the ultra-rich can exert in shaping politics through media ownership.